Playbook

 Verification options

 1. Verify your entire community.
-This is the option we recommend, as it provides the highest conversion rate (how many members wind up verifying), and gives you the most accurate information about your community members.
+This is the option we recommend, as it provides the highest conversion rate (how many users wind up verifying), and gives you the most accurate information about your community members.
 This playbook focuses solely on this option.

 Rollout plan

-Prior to enabling the member verification workflow, we strongly recommend getting buy-in from both your team and community members.
+Prior to enabling the verification workflow, we strongly recommend getting buy-in from both your team and community members.
 Here are a few things to consider.

 1. Get internal buy-in.
 Meet with key internal stakeholders and employees actively moderating and participating in your Discord server, such as Developer Advocates.
 Share with them your reasoning and plan for verification.